• Skip to primary navigation

 2. Prepare the boba pearls.
 In a saucepan, cook the boba following the instructions on the packaging.
 If the packaging says the boba is not instant boba, heat the water on high heat to a boil.
 Pour the boba in and mix until the boba floats to the top.
 Reduce to medium heat and simmer with the lid on for 25 min. stirring occasionally.
 Then turn off the heat and let the boba sit in the saucepan for 25 min and then drain stir occasionally.

 3. Steep the boba in the brown sugar boba bath.
-In a heat-proof bowl, mix ½ cup hot water (around 190F), ½ cup dark brown sugar or muscovado sugar, and ½ cup granulated sugar and carefully steep in cooked boba for 30 min.
+In a heat-proof bowl, mix 1/2 cup hot water (around 190F), 1/2 cup dark brown sugar or muscovado sugar, and 1/2 cup granulated sugar and carefully steep in cooked boba for 30 min.
 This will allow the sugar to seep through the boba.

-How to Make Caramelized Brown Sugar Syrup
+Caramelized Brown Sugar Syrup

 1. Cook the caramelized brown sugar syrup.
-In one small saucepan pour in 1 cup granulated sugar and ½ cup water and whisk until sugar is dissolved.
+In one small saucepan pour in 1 cup granulated sugar and 1/2 cup water and whisk until sugar is dissolved.
 Then turn on medium-high heat until it begins to boil.
 Then turn down the heat to medium and let it simmer until the sugar water is caramelized and turns brown about 15-20 minutes.

 • ⚠️ DO NOT WHISK.
 This will introduce unwanted air into the caramel and won't yield the desired smooth syrupy texture.
 Instead, frequently lift up the saucepan and swirl the mixture so it doesn’t burn.

-2. While the granulated sugar cooks, in a second saucepan, boil the ½ cup of water.
+2. While the granulated sugar cooks, in a second saucepan, boil the 1/2 cup of water.
 When the water boils, turn off the heat and immediately mix in the brown sugar or muscovado sugar until dissolved.
 Set aside.

 3. When the white sugar pan is caramelized, add the brown sugar mixture into the white sugar saucepan and quickly whisk.
 Simmer for 5 minutes and then turn off the heat to cool.

 4. Serve.
-Line the outside of the cup with the syrup to create the "tiger stripes", add the boba, ice, milk tea, and add in 1-2 tablespoon of the brown sugar boba bath to sweeten to taste and enjoy!
+Line the outside of the cup with the syrup to create the “tiger stripes”, add the boba, ice, milk tea, and add in 1-2 tbsp of the brown sugar boba bath to sweeten to taste and enjoy!

 • Stir the boba occasionally while on the stove.
 This prevents the boba from clumping together and making a massive boba glob.